vsguts/crm/README.md

 ];
 ```

-**NOTE:** Yii won't create the database for you, this has to be done manually before you can access it.
+**NOTE:** CRM won't create the database for you, this has to be done manually before you can access it.

 Use following to create database